Note: The below is for new AGB handicapping system for outdoors released January 2023.

-Everyone is aware of golf handicaps (ed: other than just being a golfer)!
+Everyone is aware of golf handicaps (other than the biggest handicap of actually being a golfer)!
 Well, we have the same sort of system in archery.
 Apologies for the dryness of this subject but its pretty hard to find much to make it lighter.

 1. It helps archers to monitor their progress